luxorv/ToDoList-GBH/README.md

 ToDoList-GBH is a simple ToDo-List that makes your life easier, but you don't wanna hear that, lets get serious...

-  To install ToDoList-GBH you just have:
+  To install ToDoList-GBH you just have to:

     - Download the project
     - Install python(https://www.python.org/)